itz-me-zappex/flux/README.md

 ```

 ### Regular expressions
 To simplify config file editing and reduce its size, you may want to use regular expressions.
-As example, to avoid extremely long strings, like in case with Minecraft as its process name is just `java` and command is extremely long or to make section matchable with multiple process names.
+As example, to avoid extremely long strings, like in case with Minecraft, as its process name is just `java` and command is extremely long or to make section match multiple process names.

 ```ini
 ; Section matches both 'vkcube' and 'glxgears' processes